Miss Piggy: The Muppet Show

 Miss Piggy began as a minor chorus pig on The Muppet Show but gradually developed into one of the central characters of the series, as the writers and producers of The Muppet Show recognized that a lovelorn pig could be more than a one-note running gag.
-She spawned a huge fad during the late 1970s and early 1980s and eclipsed Kermit and the other Muppets in popularity at that time, selling far more merchandise and writing a book entitled Miss Piggy's Guide to Life that, unlike any of Kermit's books, wound up on top of the New York Times Bestseller List.
+She spawned a huge fad during the late 1970s and early 1980s and eclipsed Kermit and the other Muppets in popularity at that time, selling far more merchandise and writing a book entitled Miss Piggy's Guide to Life that was on the New York Times bestseller list for 29 weeks (from June 28, 1981 to January 24, 1982), reaching a peak of #4.

 Films and television series

 Miss Piggy has appeared in all the Muppet films and television series following The Muppet Show.
 In The Muppet Movie (1979), she has just won a beauty contest when she first meets Kermit and joins the Muppets.
 In The Great Muppet Caper (1981), Miss Piggy plays an aspiring fashion model who gets caught up in a screwball-comedy misunderstanding involving a gang of jewel thieves.
 1984's The Muppets Take Manhattan ends with a climactic wedding between Kermit and Miss Piggy.
 In 1992's The Muppet Christmas Carol, Miss Piggy plays Mrs. Cratchit to Kermit's Bob Cratchit.
 Miss Piggy takes on the gender-flipped role of Benjamina Gunn in Muppet Treasure Island (1996), and she plays an eager news reporter in Muppets From Space (1999).

 In The Muppets (2011), Miss Piggy is shown to be residing in Paris, having become the plus-size editor for Vogue after the Muppets disbanded, and after she left Kermit in Los Angeles.
 In Muppets Most Wanted (2014), having rejoined the Muppets on a global tour, she nearly marries Constantine in London, after he poses as Kermit.

 In the TV series The Muppets, Miss Piggy hosts the late-night talk show Up Late with Miss Piggy.

 In the 2020 Disney+ series, Muppets Now, Miss Piggy hosted a segment called Lifesty(le) with Miss Piggy.

-A Miss Piggy-centric film was revealed by Jennifer Lawrence during a podcast interview.
+A Miss Piggy film was revealed by Jennifer Lawrence during a podcast interview.
 Lawrence is producing it with Emma Stone while Cole Escola will write the script.